 The Centre SAGAMIE, in collaboration with the deaf artist Véro Leduc, invites artists from the Saguenay–Lac-Saint-Jean region to apply for the “Pages blanches: Inclusion and Diversity” project, which will take place from November 30 to December 11, 2026.
 Each selected participant will be invited to create their own micro-publication.

-The White Pages Project
+The Pages blanches Project

 The "Pages blanches: Inclusion and Diversity" project is part of an initiative focused on creation, exchange, and openness led by the Centre SAGAMIE.
 Designed as an inclusive co-creation residency, it will bring together the deaf artist Véro Leduc and two artists from the Saguenay–Lac-Saint-Jean region in a shared space for research and experimentation in the field of micro-publishing.